 Because renewable energy is intermittent, as in the wind does not always blow and the sun does not always shine, the more electric technologies can be flexible to use renewable energy when it is available, the better.

 That can make electricity not only much cleaner but cheaper, as well.
 The cheapest electricity available in Minnesota today comes from wind power, and the price of solar power continues to come down.
 Taking advantage of greater amounts of cheap renewable electricity will keep our power bills down.

 Our most energy-intensive appliances and machines – water heaters, heating and cooling systems, and electric cars – can also be the most flexible as to when they can use energy.
 For example, newer washing machines and dishwashers can be set for a delayed start.
 Many people do not think of water heaters as an exciting technology, but they are basically giant batteries in your basement, storing hot water that can be used later.

 Electric thermal storage water heaters, already common in rural Minnesota, can be charged at night, when the wind typically blows the strongest, and stay warm for you throughout the day.

 Cooling systems can ramp up or down if there is excess demand on the system at any given moment.
-A utility can do this without affecting the comfort of customers’ homes, by cycling the air conditioners of their thousands of customers.
-(I discussed these kinds of “demand response” programs in a previous CUB blog.)
+A utility can do this without affecting the comfort of customers’ homes, by cycling the air conditioners of their thousands of customers. (learn more about these kinds of “demand response” programs here)